 Since this book may have been 50–100 pages shorter, it is over 500 pages long.
 Several occurrences reoccur throughout the book’s chronology.
 The fact that they had to repeat it to get there bothered me.
 That entire section, in my opinion, might have been cut because it didn’t add much to the story.

 This is a book that will keep you turning the pages.
 I admired how the author’s individuality was maintained intact throughout the novel.
-I most certainly would advise young adults to read this book.
+I certainly would advise young adults to read this book.
 It fulfilled all my requirements for a fairytale retelling.
 I found it difficult to put this book down since I was interested in what would come next.